bestwebsoft/google-shortlink-wordpress-plugin/readme.txt

 == Description ==

-This plugin allows you to get short links from goo.gl servise without leaving your site.
-It works in two modes: get short links by direct input and get short link for all external links on your site automacitally.
-With this plugin you can replace all external links on your site to short links.
-Plugin also displays a click-through statistics for each short link.
+This plugin allows you to get short links from goo.gl service without leaving your site.
+It works in two modes: get short links by direct input and get short link for all external links on your site automatically.
+With this plugin you can replace all external links on your site with short links.
+The plugin also displays a click-through statistics for each short link.

 http://www.youtube.com/watch?v=SZIWLm8mmdU